Edward Purkis Frost

 Edward Purkis Frost (1842 – 1922) was an English pioneer of aviation.
 He built ornithopters, and became president of the Aeronautical Society.

 E.P.
 Frost lived at West Wratting Hall in Cambridgeshire and became a Justice of the Peace.

 Frost began studying flight in 1868 and built a large steam-powered flying machine with both fixed and flapping wings from 1870 to 1877.
 Frost had intended to have a 20-25 hp steam engine but the actual engine with 5 hp was not powerful enough to lift the ornithopter from the ground.
 The experiment cost Frost £1000.
 In collaboration with several colleagues he started another large similar craft in 1902 with an internal combustion engine.
-It lifted from the ground in 1904.
+Sources are conflicted about the success of this aircraft.
+One source alleges that it lifted from the ground in 1904.
+Another, however directly contradicts this assertion, claiming that it was suspended from a tree and could be observed to rise slightly on every downbeat of the wings.
 A wing from this craft is displayed in London's Science Museum.

 Frost had been a member of the Aeronautical Society since 1875 and became its president from 1908 to 1911.